Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Summary

 \section{Summary}

-Our comparison between the predicted Balmer line luminosities from Pop.\ III star-forming halos, as modeled with \asloth, and the flux thresholds required for detection with JWST (based on ETC estimates for a signal-to-noise ratio of 5) indicates that detection of Pop.\ III stars via this channel remains out of reach with current observational capabilities.
-For an assumed exposure time of $10^{4} \: {\rm s}$, we find that the intrinsic fluxes fall short by two to three orders of magnitude across all relevant redshifts.
-Although deeper observations would allow us to detect fainter systems, bridging this gap would require an unfeasibly large amount of observing time.
+Our comparison between the predicted Balmer-line luminosities from Pop.\,III star-forming halos, as modelled with \asloth, and the flux thresholds required for detection with JWST (based on ETC estimates for a signal-to-noise ratio of 5) shows that detection of Pop.\,III stars via this channel is unlikely with current observational capabilities.
+For an assumed exposure time of $10^{4}\,\mathrm{s}$, the intrinsic Balmer-line fluxes fall short of the JWST/NIRSpec detection limits by two to three orders of magnitude across all redshifts considered.

-To bring the predicted observable flux above the detection threshold, gravitational lensing is required to magnify the emission by several orders of magnitude.
-However, such strong lensing configurations are rare, limiting the likelihood of successfully observing isolated Pop.\ III star-forming halos.
-Therefore, while JWST represents a transformative step forward in infrared astronomy, the direct detection of typical Pop.\ III emission lines will likely remain elusive without the aid of fortuitous lensing or significantly more luminous star clusters than predicted in our models.
+Crucially, this shortfall is not primarily an observational limitation that could be overcome with deeper integrations.
+Instead, it reflects a physical outcome of hierarchical structure formation regulated by stellar feedback: in our models, the massive, Pop.\,III-dominated stellar systems required to produce detectable Balmer emission simply do not form.
+Pop.\,III star formation occurs in brief, self-regulated episodes that are terminated by radiative and supernova feedback, yielding typical Pop.\,III stellar masses of only $\sim10^{1}$--$10^{4}\,\mathrm{M}_\odot$, far below the $\gtrsim10^{5}\,\mathrm{M}_\odot$ required for detectability.

+While strong gravitational lensing could, in principle, boost the fluxes of rare Pop.\,III systems into the observable regime, such configurations are expected to be uncommon and probe only a limited effective volume.
+Consequently, despite JWST’s unprecedented infrared sensitivity, the direct detection of Balmer-series emission from typical Pop.\,III star-forming halos is unlikely in unlensed fields.
+Our results, therefore, suggest that the absence of detectable Pop.\,III Balmer emission with JWST would reflect the underlying physics of early star formation rather than insufficient observational depth, and that alternative tracers or fundamentally different Pop.\,III formation pathways would be required to make such systems observable.